nealalan/LAB-AWS_webserver_via_terraform/README.md

 - For AWS Route 53, Go to "Registered domains" and click "Register domain"

 ## Create a Hosted Zone in Route 53
+NOTE: The hosted zone in route 53 has a monthly charge of about 50 cents.
+If you choose, you can manage your DNS records outside of AWS.
 - Go to "Hosted Zones" and click "Create Hosted Zone"
 - Enter your domain name and click Create!
 ![](https://raw.githubusercontent.com/nealalan/EC2_Ubuntu_LEMP/master/nsrecords.png)